MarkNoordraven/summaries/illuvium-notes.md

 - Illuvium is talking with large scale influencers (Pewdiepie level), they want to strike at the right time
 - They are open to having a partnership with large scale partners.
 60% of pokemon revenue comes from merch
 - They have an internal joke with Axie infinity, he didnt want to disclose it

+[Grant interview vetemor]
+- The artists get a good salary, plus they got the tokens at 3$
+- Out of the three brothers, Aaron works the hardest